domeniconappo/smfr/base_docker/smfr_core/README.md

 # SMFR Core Module

-This module will be installed as a standard python package in containers that needs SMFR core models and tools.
+The folder contains the smfrcore python module, which will be installed as a standard python package in containers that needs SMFR core models and tools.

 - web
 - restserver